majavid/CausalBO/README.md

 # CausalBO
-"CausalBO" is a Python library that aims to spark Bayesian optimization through the lens of causality
+"CausalBO" is a Python library that aims to spark Bayesian optimization through the lens of causality.
+Developers: Mohammad Ali Javidian, Jeremy Roberts